Loop Models and $K$-Theory: The partition function of finite domains

-Conj.~\ref{conj:degen} directly implies \Thm.~\ref{thm:fdcoh} (though, typically, a proof of Conj.~\ref{conj:degen} would rely on \Thm.~\ref{thm:fdcoh}); it is a bit more subtle to justify the loop weight $1+t$ in \Thm.~\ref{thm:fdcr} (this requires some further trickery to reduce to the case of a monomial ideal, whose simplicial complex can then be studied using standard methods, leading to crossing loop configurations), and we shall only do so in examples.
-Of course, \Thm.~\ref{thm:fdnc} should also follow by degenerating the sheaves $\sigma_{\rho,\pi}$ together with their support $L_{\rho,\pi}$.
+Conjecture~\ref{conj:degen} directly implies Claim~\ref{thm:fdcoh} (though, typically, a proof of Conjecture~\ref{conj:degen} would rely on Claim~\ref{thm:fdcoh}); it is a bit more subtle to justify the loop weight $1+t$ in Claim~\ref{thm:fdcr} (this requires some further trickery to reduce to the case of a monomial ideal, whose simplicial complex can then be studied using standard methods, leading to crossing loop configurations), and we shall only do so in examples.
+Of course, Claim~\ref{thm:fdnc} should also follow by degenerating the sheaves $\sigma_{\rho,\pi}$ together with their support $L_{\rho,\pi}$.

-There should also be a way to interpolate from the symplectic structure on $V_\rho$ to the one on $T^\ast \CC^{\cross(\rho)}$ (where $M_{i,j}$ and $M_{j,\rho(i)}$ are canonically conjugate), corresponding to the special fiber, such that each fiber of the degeneration is Lagrangian; in particular, it is clear from their form that each component of the special fiber is a Lagrangian coordinate subspace.
+There should also be a way to interpolate from the symplectic structure on $V_\rho$ to the one on~$T^\ast \CC^{\cross(\rho)}$ (where $M_{i,j}$ and $M_{j,\rho(i)}$ are canonically conjugate), corresponding to the special fiber, such that each fiber of the degeneration is Lagrangian; in particular, it is clear from their form (choice of either $M_{i,j}=0$ or $M_{j,\rho(i)}=0$ at each crossing) that each geometric component of the special fiber is a Lagrangian coordinate subspace.